CyberSift/CyberSift_Documentation/Deployment Guides/cybersift-endpoint-network-processes.md

-# Deploying CyberSift Endpoint to enrich logs with network process names
+# Deploying CyberSift Endpoint to enrich logs with process names